BlooketCheats/3D-Face-Reconstruction/README.md

+Hello My Name Is Noah And i Am (NOT THE INVENTOR) of this project this is made by the group of people named Aaron S. Jackson, Adrian Bulat, Vasileios Argyriou and Georgios Tzimiropoulos

+Please Know i did not get any verbal or email for consent.

 Try out the code without running it!
 Check out our online demo here.
 Alternatively, pull the DockerHub image `asjackson:vrn`, see docs in the vrn-docker repo.